 - Utilize methods of data collection and analysis.

-- the ability to design and conduct a research study with unique findings to advance the field of mathematics education.
+- Design and conduct a research study to advance the field of mathematics education.

-- 18 credits of introductory coursework to develop students' knowledge of research tools, methodologies and theories,
+- 18 credits of introductory coursework to develop your knowledge of research tools, methodologies and theories.

-- 18 credits of preparatory coursework to refine and focus students' understanding of the research process, and
+- 18 credits of preparatory coursework that refines and focuses your understanding of the research process.

-- 36 hours of doctoral work—12 hours of doctoral coursework and 24 hours of dissertation research to support and guide the production of the final dissertation.
+- 36 hours of doctoral work, 12 of which are doctoral coursework and 24 credits of dissertation research.